Index

 For a long time, the prerequisite for doing this work was production skill.
 Can you write the code?
 Can you build the component?
 Can you set up the token architecture?
 If yes, you're in.
 If not, go learn.

-This isn't about being slow or cautious.
-It's about being deliberate.
-The speed of production has outpaced the speed of evaluation, and the gap between those two is where bad systems get built.
+This is about being deliberate.
+The speed of production has outpaced the speed of evaluation, and that gap is where bad systems get built.
 Fast, technically correct, and wrong.

 The apprenticeship problem

-Taste is developed through doing the work.
+Taste is built by doing the work.
 You learn what a good API feels like by building bad ones.
-You develop an eye for token scales by using scales that don't work.
-You understand why restraint matters because you've lived through the consequences of not having it.
+You develop an eye for token scales by using scales that fail.
+You understand restraint because you've lived through the consequences of not having it.

 If agents handle more of the production work, where does the next generation of practitioners build that instinct?
 How does a junior designer develop taste for component design if they're evaluating agent output instead of pushing through the hard parts themselves?